nbakhati/DSCI-2025-Team-C/README.md

 Since we need to classify a transaction as fraudulent or non-fraudulent, this is a binary classification problem.

 <h4>Performance Metric</h4>
-In fraud detection, both false positives and false negatives carry significant implications, but false negatives—failing to detect fraud—can lead to major financial losses.
-Metrics like precision and recall address one type of error each, while the F1-score balances them without offering flexibility in prioritization.
-ROC-AUC, however, evaluates a model’s ability to distinguish between classes across all thresholds and allows for customizable decision boundaries.
-This makes it an ideal performance metric, providing a comprehensive view of model effectiveness while enabling users to balance sensitivity and specificity based on real-world priorities.
+In fraud detection, both false positives and false negatives have serious consequences, but false negatives, missed fraud cases can result in substantial financial losses.
+While precision and recall each highlight a specific type of error, the F1-score provides a balanced measure between the two, yet lacks flexibility in emphasizing one over the other.
+In contrast, the ROC-AUC metric evaluates a model’s ability to distinguish between classes across all possible thresholds.
+This makes ROC-AUC especially valuable, as it offers a comprehensive assessment of model performance while supporting threshold adjustments to align sensitivity and specificity with real-world risk priorities.

 <h3>Exploratoy Data Analysis (EDA)</h3>

-- One of the first things we noticed when conducting EDA was the sparsity of the dataset.
+One of the initial observations during exploratory data analysis was the sparsity and imbalance of the dataset.
-- The distribution of the target variable 'isFraud' has a class imbalance problem, where it shows that 96.5% of the data contains non-fraud transactions, whereas only 3.5% are fraud.
+- The target variable isFraud showed a significant class imbalance, with approximately 96.5% non-fraud and 3.5% fraud transactions.
-- Target variable 'isFraud' is more prevalent in the mobile 'DeviceType' as well as more prevalent in the 'IP_PROXY:ANONYMOUS' based on 'id_31'.
+- Fraudulent activity was found to be more prevalent in transactions conducted via mobile devices (DeviceType) and among users flagged as 'IP_PROXY:ANONYMOUS' based on the id_31 feature.
-- Another observation that was immediately apparent is the imbalanced nature of the data.
-This shows that 'TransactionDT' is a timedelta gap, not a timestamp.
+- Additionally, the TransactionDT field, rather than being a true timestamp, represented a timedelta, highlighting the need for temporal feature engineering.
-- Dataset has a very high percentage of missing values, especially the V columns.
+- A large portion of the dataset—particularly the anonymized V-series features—contained substantial missing values and showed non-normal distributions, complicating imputation and model interpretability.

-- Anonymized columns not only had a high amount of missing data, but their distributions were also not normally distributed.
+These findings informed key preprocessing steps, including imputation strategies, feature transformation, and sampling design to address imbalance and sparsity.

 The libraries used are: